richardrance0/Threat_Hunting/README.md

 ---

-### 3. Searched the DeviceNetworkEvents table to find the RemotePort(s) that Tor is known to use.
+### 3. Searched the `DeviceNetworkEvents` table to find the `RemotePort`(s) that Tor is known to use.

-On 2025-05-30T16:56:00Z, a user account named "theerick" on the device "winrichstiginte" launched tor.exe, initiating a connection to the remote IP 185.246.86.175 over port 9001—a known port used for Tor network traffic.
+On `2025-05-30T16:56:00Z`, a user account named "theerick" on the device "winrichstiginte" launched tor.exe, initiating a connection to the remote IP `185.246.86.175` over port `9001`—a known port used for Tor network traffic.
 This activity suggests the Tor Browser was actively used to access the anonymizing network at that time.
 Other sites were visited as well.

 **Query used to locate events:**